ariatemplates/atpackager/doc/configuration.md

 * `builder`: the [builder configuration](#builder-configuration) to use to create the output file from the input files.
 * `files`: the list of input files to be processed by the `builder` to create the output file with given `name`

+If the list of included files contains some files that are excluded from the global `sourceFiles`, they will be added or not according to the value of option `onlySourceFiles`: if set to true, the extra files required by the package will not be added.
+The default value for `onlySourceFiles` is `false`.
+It is always advisable to set it to `true` in order to limit the recursive inspection of the source directories in search for files to add.

 Note that this list of input `files` will possibly be extended by some specific visitors if needed.

 Example of a package definition: